 Who is your writing hero?

-Two – Mark Twain and Larry McMurtry.
+I have two: Mark Twain and Larry McMurtry.
 Both excellent story-tellers.

 What’s your personal slogan?